cenwadike/solad/README.md

 ## PS:
 - NODE must stake more than 0.1 Sol (adjustable)
 - Wallet connected to the frontend must have enough Sol to cover gas and storage payment

+## SDKs

+- SoLad provides Rust and TypeScript SDKs for interacting with the node and the smart contract

+- Check out the SDK examples to learn how to upload, stream and retrieve data